Start a Holding Company Management Business in Dubai

 Step 2 - Document Submission: Provide passport copies of shareholders and directors, a business plan or corporate structure overview, and any relevant corporate documents for existing group entities.

-Step 3 - Licence Approval: Receive approval from the Dubai South Free Zone Authority.
+Step 3 - License Approval: Receive approval from the Dubai South Free Zone Authority.
 No external regulatory approvals from the Central Bank or Securities and Commodities Authority are typically required for a pure holding activity.

 Step 4 - Office or Flexi-Desk Arrangement: Select a registered office address, flexi-desk, or physical office space within the free zone.

-Indicative costs include the free zone licence fee, registration fee, and office or flexi-desk rental.
+Indicative costs include the free zone license fee, registration fee, and office or flexi-desk rental.
 Total first-year costs for a straightforward single-shareholder structure typically start from approximately AED 15,000 to AED 25,000, though costs vary depending on the office package selected and the number of visa allocations required.
 It is advisable to obtain a current fee schedule directly from Dubai South, as pricing is subject to periodic revision.

 Licensing and Compliance Requirements